Health and Medical Information

 State Flu Shot Rule for Preschoolers Curbs Kids’ Hospitalizations: CDC

-Please read this important information about the Flu Vaccination.
+Please read this important information about Flu Vaccination.

 A New School Year

 Parents are encouraged to check their children’s hair for lice regularly; careful parental checks are the best preventative.
 It is important to check your child’s head before and after sleepovers as head lice are most readily transmitted by direct head-to-head contact where children share sleeping quarters.
 Please contact the School Nurse in your child’s school with any questions or concerns.
-For further information on symptoms of infestation, prevention and treatment of head lice please refer to the following link from the State of Connecticut Department of Public Health: http://www.ct.gov/dph/cwp/view.asp?a=3136&q=388318
+For further information on symptoms of an infestation, prevention, and treatment of head lice please refer to the following link from the State of Connecticut Department of Public Health.
+For further information, please see the CDC website.

-- Connecticut State Law requires a written medication order from a physician for any medication to be given in school.
+1. Connecticut State Law requires a written medication order from a physician for any medication to be given in school.
 This includes prescription medication as well as over-the-counter medications such as Tylenol or Advil.
-The order is valid for the school year only, and must be renewed each year as needed.
+The order is valid for the school year only and must be renewed each year as needed.

-- The nurse's office has a supply of acetaminophen (Tylenol equivalent) and ibuprofen (Motrin or Advil equivalent).
-All other medication must be supplied by the parent.
+3. The nurse's office has a supply of acetaminophen (Tylenol equivalent) and ibuprofen (Motrin or Advil equivalent).
+All other medications must be supplied by the parent.

-- Unused medication must be collected by a parent or guardian before summer break.
+4. Unused medication must be collected by a parent or guardian before the summer break.
 Any remaining medication will be discarded.

-Please contact the school nurse if you have any questions regarding medication for your child in school.
+**Please contact the school nurse if you have any questions regarding medication for your student in school.

-If your child has an injury or illness that prevents them from participating in PE, a doctor's note is required.
-A parent's note will be accepted to excuse your child from PE for one day only.
+If your student has an injury or illness that prevents them from participating in PE, a doctor's note is required.
+A parent's note will be accepted to excuse your student from PE for one day only.

-**Parents are notified by letters in March and again in July/August if their child needs a physical.
+**Parents are notified by letters in March and again in July/August if their student needs a physical.

 Immunization Requirements for New Students

-All students entering 6th grade in the fall are required by state law to have a complete 6th grade physical exam on or after January 1, 2015.
+All students entering 6th grade in the fall are required, by state law, to have a complete 6th-grade physical exam during their fifth or sixth-grade school years.
 This physical is required to enter 7th grade.

-**2nd Varicella, Meningococcal, and TDAP- required immunizaitons to enter 7th grade.
+**2nd Varicella, Meningococcal, and TDAP- required immunizations to enter 7th grade.

-All students entering 7th grade must be compliant with required physical and immunizations.
+All students entering 7th grade must be compliant with the required physical and immunizations.

 No new information required unless participating in sports.